twigglits/who-aids-prop/README.md

     In the central part of the window, you'll see this `CMAKE_INSTALL_PREFIX` appear.

+ 7. In the main CMake GUI, press the button `Configure` and you'll get a window that asks to specify the generator for the project.
+There, you should be able to select `Visual Studio 14 2015` (the version number of Visual Studio 2015 is 14).

- 7. In the main CMake GUI, press the button `Configure` and if everything works correctly, you'll see a bunch of red lines appear in the same part of the window where the `CMAKE_INSTALL_PREFIX` was shown.
-If you click `Configure` again, they should become white, and the `Generate` button be possible to click.
+ 8. If everything works correctly, you'll see a bunch of red lines appear in the same part of the window where the `CMAKE_INSTALL_PREFIX` was shown.
+If you click `Configure` again, they should become white, and the `Generate` button should be possible to click.
 If there are still some red lines, it's possible that you have to press `Configure` once more.

- 8. Press `Generate`, and you'll get a window that asks to specify the generator for the project.
-There, you should be able to select `Visual Studio 14 2015` (the version number of Visual Studio 2015 is 14).
-After selecting this, a file called `c:\projects\simpact\build\simpact-cyan.sln` should be created.
+After clicking `Generate`, a file called `c:\projects\simpact\build\simpact-cyan.sln` should be created.

  9. Open this `.sln` file (the 'solution' file, which is the name for a project in Visual Studio) with Visual Studio 2015.
 When this has been started, we'll be able to actually compile the source code and build the executables.

-10. By default, you'll see that `Debug` is selected in the bar that also has the `Start` button (so not in the menu bar, but below).
+ 10. By default, you'll see that `Debug` option is selected in the bar below the menu bar.
 This means that the debug version of the code will be compiled.
-You can also change this to to `Release` (and even some other things), which will compile the optimized version of the code.
+You can also change this to `Release` (and even some other things), which will compile the optimized version of the code.
 For now, we'll just leave this at `Debug`.

  11. In the solution explorer, probably at the right of the Visual Studio window, you'll see the `ALL_BUILD` subproject.
 If you right-click this, you'll get a pop-up menu where the top item is `Build`.
 Click this to start the compilation process.

  12. If all went well, the folder `c:\projects\simpactcyan\build\Debug` should now contain the executable called `simpact-cyan-debug.exe`.
 Since this is a command line program, we'll start it from the command line: open the 'Command Prompt' and go to the specified directory.
 If you then type `simpact-cyan-debug`, the program should output some usage information.

  13. To compile the release version, simply change the the selection from step 10, right click `ALL_BUILD` again and select `Build`.